 But I’m seeing results.
 I’m feeling good.
 I feel good after I go to the gym.
 Knowing people are watching (especially my daughter, Amy).
 She asks, “Is it part of that healthy thing you’re doing?”
 She’s proud.
 She’s happy… and that motivates me.

 The gym, obviously.
-Free classes offered on a regular basis.
-Zipongo – it came out right when I needed it.
-Life Points – I earn rewards for healthy behaviors and immediately put the rewards into our HSA.
+Classes offered on a regular basis.
+CDPHP Life Points® Rewards – I earn rewards for healthy behaviors and can put the rewards into our HSA.

 Yes!
 I’m signed up for it.
 I did it a couple of years back.
 My goal was to finish it and not be last.
 And I wasn’t last.
 But I was in a lot of pain afterward.